Special Educational Needs & Disabilities (SEND) Information Report

 The SENDCO’S job is to support the class teacher in planning for children with SEND.

-- Individual teachers and support staff attend training run by outside agencies that is relevant to the needs of specific children in their class e.g. from the Autism Communication Team (ACT).
+- Individual teachers and support staff attend training run by outside agencies that is relevant to the needs of specific children in their class, for example, from Inclusion Support Services and Educational Psychology Service.

 Question 8: How will the teaching and learning be adapted for my child with SEND?